-A new focus on experiential education (EE) was initiated in 2014 to update the service learning/civic engagement foundation of the Leadership Studies minor and the President's Leadership Program as a whole.
-The academic continued work on the campus EE task force, and the executive director applied
+A fresh focus on experiential education (EE) was initiated in 2014 to update the service learning/civic engagement foundation of the Leadership Studies minor and the President's Leadership Program as a whole.
+The academic continued work on the campus EE task force, and the executive director applied for and earned EE scholar status beginning Spring 2015.
+Further, the directors joined a more academically suitable leadership organization, the Association of Leadership Educators, to gain access to both experiential education opportunities and other emerging pedagogies in leadership education.
+In preparation for annual assessment activities, and in concert with CHL Director Volk, PLP faculty members have agreed to a set of assessment assumptions and to the following programmatic plans:

-- Update all core course syllabi to include current learning outcomes language as outlined in the PLP Curriculum Map. - Convene a student review board to provide feedback regarding specific leadership courses. - Review comments from US 460/US 489 internship portfolios to assess self-reported goals and outcomes reported by students and their supervisors. - Work with CSU-Fort Collins to participate in nationally-normed assessments as available - Integration of EE language and additional reflective analysis as outlined by the campus quality initiative on experiential education; faculty will actively participate in EE work groups, sessions, and forums as much as possible.
+- Update all core course syllabi to include current and updated learning outcomes language as outlined in the PLP Curriculum Map. - Convene a student review board to provide feedback regarding specific leadership courses. - Review comments from internship portfolios to assess self-reported goals and outcomes reported by students and their supervisors. - Work with CSU-Fort Collins to participate in nationally normed assessments if/when available - Maintain EE language and additional reflective analysis as outlined by the campus quality initiative on experiential education.